 “Pandora, it is a nuance of human speech meaning to read a book,” Richard replied.
 “You should store that for future reference.”

 “Thank you; I will.”

 The USS Missouri was a battleship that had been in mothballs for a long time as a floating museum.
 Years earlier the Navy had requested that at least one battleship be preserved as a fully functioning warship.
 At the time they were turned down.
 The Pandora Project revived their request, and the USS Missouri was selected as the first battleship to be fully automated.
 In her refit, the three rear 16-

 “I’m fine, Doctor Gray,” the speaker that was Pandora’s voice replied.
 “It is a bit different than the defense shields I have been tested with so far.”

 “I’ve never actually had to share control of my systems until now.”

 “That is what you were designed to do,” Richard said.

-“Well it is a work in progress but they have assured me that we can begin some of our testing while they finish the rest of the work.”
+“Well, it is a work in progress, but they have assured me that we can begin some of our tests while they finish the rest of the work.”

 “What are the 3 Laws of Robotics?”
 Pandora asked.

 Richard was taken completely by surprise by the question.
-“Where did you hear about the 3 Laws?” he asked in reply.
+“Where did you learn about the 3 Laws?” he asked in reply.